5 Reasons Why a Steel Garage Entry Door is the Best Choice!

 IRC considers the garage entry door as an opening from the garage into the house, a dwelling unit (ADU).
 It is imperative that the garage entry door safeguards the lives of the inhabitants from potential danger.

 R302.5.1 Opening protection: Openings from a private garage directly into a room used for sleeping shall not be permitted.
-Other openings between the garage and the residence shall be equipped with solid wood doors not less than 1-3/8 inches (35 mm) in thickness, solid or honey-comb core steel doors not less than 1-3/8 inches (35 mm) thick, or 20 minute fire-rated doors equipped with a self-closing or automatic-closing device.
+Other openings between the garage and the residence shall be equipped with solid wood doors not less than 1-3/8 inches (35 mm) in thickness, solid or honey-comb core steel doors not less than 1-3/8 inches (35 mm) thick, or 20 minute fire-rated doors.
+Doors shall be self latching and equipped with a self-closing or automatic-closing device.

 The take away from the above section is that the garage entry door must be: